CGCN Group: Partners since 2014

 Doug Schwartz became partner at CGCN in 2014.
 He was formerly chief of staff for the Senate Republican Conference and aide to U.S. Senator John Thune.
 John Stipicevic was a member of House Majority Leader Kevin McCarthy's office, where he liaisoned between GOP leadership and conservative members of Congress, before joining CGCN in 2015.
 Juliane Sullivan, a former staff director of the House Education and the Workforce Committee under John Kline and policy director for former House Majority Leader Tom DeLay, became partner in 2017.
 Patrick O'Connor, a former Washington reporter with Politico, Bloomberg News, and The Wall Street Journal who joined CGCN in 2016, launched the firm's strategic communications division.
 Ken Spain, who worked with Koch Industries and Private Equity Growth Capital Council, joined CGCN in 2016 to help bolster the strategic communications unit.
 Mike Freeman, former counsel on the U.S. House Natural Resources Committee and advisor to U.S. Senator Mike Lee, joined in 2017.

 Michael Catanzaro was a partner from 2015 until 2017, when Trump selected him as an energy advisor for the president's National Economic Council.
 Catanzaro also worked on Trump's transition team following the 2016 election.
 Catanzaro resigned from the Trump administration in April 2018 to rejoin CGCN Group.
 Aaron Szabo, a lawyer who worked in both the Obama and Trump administrations, was named partner in 2018.

 Matt Rhoades and Antonia Ferrier (former aide to Mitch McConnell) joined the firm in 2019.
 Scott Riplinger (former legislative director for Mike Crapo) joined CGCN in 2020.

+In 2021, as part of a merger with DC-based PR firm Matador, the firm added communications strategist Tracey Schmitt, former RNC Press Secretary and spokeswoman for the Bush re-elect campaign, as a Senior Partner.
+Merrill Smith, a former Bush Administration official, also joined from Matador.

+Since 2020, the firm has nearly quadrupled in size, and grown to include 20 partners, with additions including Tim Pataki, Ja’Ron Smith, Tim Killeen, Amber Kirschoeffer, C. Travis Cone, Jill Hamaker, Alex Renjel, and Peter Ventimiglia.